Techstyle-Open-Source/react-tabindex/README.md

 or CSS like `display: none` on collapsed elements, which naturally removes any elements therein from the tab order?
-That may be the case – but you may also want to animate the content that is being expanded or collapsed, and _during that time it would incorrectly still be visible and tabbable_ – so it’s a good idea to still use `Untabbable` even if the final resting state of the collapsed content is already removed from the tab order.
+That may be the case – but you may also want to animate the content that is being expanded or collapsed, and _during that time it still be visible and tabbable_ – so it’s a good idea to still use `Untabbable` even if the final resting state of the collapsed content is already removed from the tab order.
 Other times, like with a carousel, the inactive items may never be set to `display: none` in the first place, so `Untabbable` becomes essential.

 ```js
 function Collapsible({ id, label, children }) {